 4.4.1 Greenhouse Gas Emissions from Energy

 Annual greenhouse gas emissions from energy consumption have declined since 2006.
-These data do not reflect ongoing research to better calculate climate impacts from different energy sources such as methane leakage from natural gas.
+Yet, the recent upturn in emissions takes us further off the critical path established by state policy as the rate of reduction necessary to do our part in avoiding the worst impacts of climate change.

 (See Discussion for Figure 13.1.1.1)